 Akin to its popular relative the cantaloupe, honeydew melons are members of the cucurbit or gourd family along with cucumbers and squash.
 One of the sweetest melons, honeydews are high in vitamin C and potassium.
-Honeydews are eaten fresh for their succulent sugary pale green flesh, the peel may be pickled or cooked, or the seeds may be pressed for oil or roasted and dried.
+Honeydews are eaten fresh for their succulent sugary pale green flesh.
+The peel may be pickled or cooked, or the seeds may be pressed for oil or roasted and dried.

 How to Grow a Honeydew Melon

-In years past, growing honeydew has been challenging for both the home gardener and commercial famer due to its propensity to downy and powdery mildew and attractiveness to a variety of insects.
+In years past, growing honeydew has been challenging for both the home gardener and commercial farmer due to its propensity to downy and powdery mildew and attractiveness to a variety of insects.
 Today, varieties such as ‘Floridew,’ ‘Morgan,’ ‘Earlidew,’ and ‘Tamdew’ are resistant to most fungal diseases.

-Once you have selected the seeds or seedlings for the variety you wish to grow, the question remains “how to grow a honeydew melon?”
+Once you have selected the seeds or seedlings for the variety you wish to grow, the question remains, “How to grow a honeydew melon?”
 Honeydews may be grown in a large pot or the garden.

 How to Pick Honeydew

-Once the honeydew fruit has attained a smooth evenly colored skin after 3 months, harvesting honeydew melons may commence.
+Once the honeydew fruit has attained a smooth evenly colored skin after three months, harvesting honeydew melons may commence.
 How do you pick honeydew then?
 It must be cut from the plant, as it does not slip easily from the vine as do most melons.

 When is Honeydew Melon Ripe?

 Since easy removal from the vine is no indicator, how do you tell when honeydew is ripe enough for harvesting honeydew melons?
-The indicators for when to begin harvesting honeydew melons are size, skin color (completely white or yellow) and smoothness, and the timing of about 3 months after planting.
+The indicators for when to begin harvesting honeydew melons are size, skin color (completely white or yellow) and smoothness, and the timing of about three months after planting.
 The fruit will indeed be hard and although mature, very probably not ripe.
 So when then is honeydew melon ripe?